- 1A device or implement, especially one held in the hand, used to carry out a particular function: gardening toolsMore example sentences

 - 2Equip or be equipped with tools for industrial production: [with object]: the factory must be tooled to produce the models [no object]: they were tooling up for productionMore example sentences

 - One of the most disheartening things was to go into that prison and see a massive carpentry shop - fully equipped and fully tooled - empty.

 - A fully tooled factory could turn out several hundred models a week, if necessary.

 - Apparently, they're tooling up for hardware production in May.

-- 3 [no object, with adverbial of direction] • informal , chiefly North American Drive or ride in a casual or leisurely manner: tooling around town in a pink Rolls-RoyceMore example sentences
+- 3 [no object] • informal , chiefly North American Drive or ride in a casual or leisurely manner: tooling around town in a pink Rolls-RoyceMore example sentences

 - The rest of the song was enough on its own, but that line was always good for some weird looks when my friend Charlotte and I were tooling around town screaming along.